 This community was named after James Wilson, a blacksmith employed by the Burns and Jackson's Brothers Logging Camp in 1898.
 Wilson Creek contains a large rural and residential area surrounding a node of commercial/industrial development.
 These include Wilson Creek Plaza, two automotive dealerships at the intersection of Field Road - Highway 101, the regional airport, and a fish processing and sawmilling operations at the top of Field Road.

 This community is situated on a large plateau, offering one of the few suitable locations for agriculture in the municipality.
-In 1915, farms were established by pioneers such as W. J. Wakefield and Abe Mason, today West Sechelt has the second largest population within the District, and is the location of substantial new residential developments.
+In 1915, farms were established by pioneers such as W. J. Wakefield and Abe Mason.
+Today West Sechelt is the location of substantial new residential developments.

 East Porpoise Bay